- Health Insurance

 The Act includes a savings provisions to ensure that a change in family circumstances will not lead to overpayments and a debt to the Commonwealth.
 Where a person is entitled to an increased rebate because someone else on the policy is 65 or older, he or she will continue to be entitled to the higher rebate if the older person leaves the policy, for example due to death, divorce or separation.
 This entitlement ceases if the person takes out a policy that covers another person who was not on the original policy (other than adding a dependent child).
 The savings provisions will not apply where its application would result in less rebate being payable.

-It is available as a premium reduction from most registered Health Funds, or as a direct payment from any Medicare office, or as a rebate on your tax return.
+The rebate can be claimed as a premium reduction from most registered Health Funds, or as a rebate on your tax return.